Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We do that in the public worship of God on Sunday, but also throughout the week.
 That is the main reason we have Bible studies.
 Joy Guild, Tuesday Bible Study, Coffee Break, Men’s Breakfast, catechism and Sunday School, GEMS and Cadets, all these are put before us to give us opportunity, no matter what age we are, to grow in our knowledge of God.

 In addition, family and personal devotions give us the spiritual food that we need for spiritual growth.
 God’s Word is described as food.
 We are nourished and grow in the knowledge of God to the degree that we spend time in His Word.
-Always make time to spend in God’s Word, reading it, praying over it and studying it, so that you grow in your knowledge of the One who has redeemed you by the precious blood of His Son, Jesus Christ.
+Always make time to spend in God’s Word, reading it, memorizing it, praying over it, and studying it, so that you grow in your knowledge of the One who has redeemed you by the precious blood of His Son, Jesus Christ.

 In these verses, as we read about the continual prayer that Paul and Timothy prayed for the Colossian church, we are reminded of what an example they are for us.
 Paul lived his life in such a way that he would be an example to others.
-For instance, in 1 Corinthians 11:1 he writes, Follow my example, as I follow the example of Christ.
-Likewise, he wrote in Philippians 3:17, Join with others in following my example...
+For instance, in 1 Corinthians 11:1 he wrote, “Follow my example, as I follow the example of Christ.”
+Likewise, he wrote in Philippians 3:17: “Join with others in following my example...
 And take note of those who live according to the pattern we gave you.

 The example which Paul set, both in prayer and in living out a life worthy of the gospel, is an example for each one of us to follow.
-By doing so we also become examples for others that they too may, by God’s grace and enabling Spirit, walk in a manner worthy of the Lord, fully pleasing to Him, bearing fruit in every good work, and increasing in the knowledge of God.
+By doing so we also become examples for others that they too may, by God’s grace and enabling Spirit, “walk in a manner worthy of the Lord, fully pleasing to him, bearing fruit in every good work, and increasing in the knowledge of God.
 Amen.

 Bulletin outline:

-And so, from the day we heard, we have not ceased to pray for you, asking that you may be filled with
+And so, from the day we heard, we have not ceased to pray for you, asking that you may be filled

-God. - Colossians 1:9-10 (ESV)
+knowledge of God. - Colossians 1:9-10 (ESV)

 “Praying for Spiritual Wisdom and Understanding”